Perhaps no one has ever been sufficiently truthful about what ‘truthfulness’ is.

 If, as Christianity claims ‘God is Truth’, we could say God is for those who do not want to recognise him, in other words; God is for those who are ignorant of him, and want to remain so.

 If belief in God requires some recognition of him, then God is for non-believers.
-And so the God we are worthy of – is worthy of us – is a God we cannot believe in.
+And so the God we are worthy of – and is worthy of us – is a God we cannot believe in.

 Ironically atheists are more likely to recognise God since they are less likely to want to and more likely to deny it.
 Unfortunately and interestingly for them, they would no longer be able to trust how they deny his existence.